collectivemedia/modelmatrix/doc/philosophy.md

 Model Matrix catalog - is a persistent metadata storage where you can keep all your model matrix definitions, keep history of them, use definition to build model matrix instance by applying it to input data, apply model matrix instance to input data for "featurization".

-For model matrix instances it stores all categorial and binning transformation settings for each feature.
+For model matrix instances it stores all categorical and binning transformation settings for each feature.